sadko4u/focusrite-scarlett-backports/README.md

 * pkg-config
 * make
 * gcc
+* kernel-source for non-realtime kernel
-* kernel-source, kernel-source-rt or both
+* kernel-source-rt for realtime kernel

 This may be obtained by the following command by the ```root``` user:
 ```